10 Free Things You Can Do in Singapore

 It’s easy to see why Filipinos like traveling to Singapore year after year.
 There’s the close proximity (it only takes about 4 hours of flying), the number of great attractions and activities, and the pull of a country that successfully combined urbanization with green spaces, you’d want to live there.
 If you’re planning on visiting Singapore any time soon but you’re worried about it getting expensive, you don’t need to shell out a lot of cash to enjoy yourself.
-All you need is a trusty pair of walking shoes, your camera, your water bottle, and the sense of adventure!
+All you need is a trusty pair of walking shoes, your camera, your water bottle, and a sense of adventure!

 Hike the city’s smallest hill – Mount Faber